 26. Yellow and white: radiant and positive

-Looking for website color schemes that reflect your company’s mission and values down to a tee?
+Looking for a color scheme that reflects your company’s mission and values down to a tee?

 T-shirt and apparel store Surf Happy’s bright yellow, sunkissed photography effortlessly echoes the brand’s sunny San Diego origins.

-The color palette goes hand in hand with their mission of creating a safe and happy space for surfers, so that everyone can enjoy the waves.
+The color palette goes hand in hand with the brand’s mission of creating a safe and happy space for surfers so that everyone can enjoy the waves.